necccc/tekton-catalog/container-registry/README.md

 * **additional-tags-script**: (optional) Shell script commands that will be invoked to provide additional tags for the build image
 * **properties-file**: (optional) name of the properties file that will be created (if needed) or updated (if existing) as an additional outcome of this task in the pvc.
 This file will contains the image registry-related information (`REGISTRY_URL`, `REGISTRY_NAMESPACE`, `REGISTRY_REGION`, `IMAGE_NAME`, `IMAGE_TAGS` and `IMAGE_MANIFEST_SHA`)
 * **resource-group**: (optional) target resource group (name or id) for the ibmcloud login operation
 *  **continuous-delivery-context-secret**: (optional) Name of the secret containing the continuous delivery pipeline context secrets.
-Default to `cd-secret`
+Default to `secure-properties`
 *  **container-registry-apikey-secret-key**: field in the secret that contains the api key used to connect to ibmcloud container registry.
 Default to `API_KEY`

 ### Results